The Future of the City Is Childless

 Trent MacNamara: Liberal Societies Have Dangerously Low Birth Rates

 Even couples in affluent countries who are having sex might be naturally happy with fewer children.
-After all, it’s proven quite difficult for public policy to encourage couples to have more kids.
+As the cost of child care has soared relative to income, it’s proven quite difficult for public policy to encourage couples to have more kids.
 The nation of Hungary is experimenting with perhaps the most aggressive pro-fertility policy in the developed world, with housing benefits and large tax exemptions for children far greater than what's offered in the U.S. That nation's fertility rate is still extremely low and far beneath the replacement rate, which might suggest that couples in advanced economies—and, in particularly, educated mothers in advanced economies—simply don’t want more children.

 For those young and middle-aged Americans who are having sex and having children, the smaller cities and suburbs might simply be a better place to live.
 Perhaps parents are clustering in suburbs today for the same reason that companies cluster in rich cities: Doing so is more efficient for them.
 Suburbs have more “schools, parks, stroller-friendly areas, restaurants with high chairs, babysitters, [and] large parking spaces for SUV’s,” wrote Conor Sen, an investor and columnist for Bloomberg.
 It’s akin to a division of labor: America’s rich cities specialize in the young, rich, and childless; America’s suburbs specialize in parents.
 The childless city may be inescapable.